NSMau/swift-book-es/TSPL.docc/LanguageGuide/Methods.md

 Without the `self` prefix,
 Swift would assume that both uses of `x` referred to the method parameter called `x`.

-### Modificando Tipos de Valor Desde Adentro de Métodos de Instancia
+### Modificando tipos de valor desde adentro de métodos de instancia

 Structures and enumerations are *value types*.
 By default, the properties of a value type can't be modified from within its instance methods.